 - Postdoctoral Studies (Medical Sociology), University of Pittsburgh, 1996

-Switzer GE, Bruce JG, Kiefer DM, Kobusingye H, Drexler R, Besser RM, Confer DL, Horowitz MM, King RJ, Shaw BE, Riches M, Hayes-Lattin B, Linenberger M, Bolwell B, Rowley SD, Litzow MR, Pulsipher MA.
-Health-related quality of life among older related HSC donors (>60 Yrs.) is equivalent to that of younger related donors (18-60 Yrs.): an RDSafe study.
-Biology of Blood and Marrow Transplantation.
-2017;23(1):165-171.
+Switzer GE, Bruce JG, Kiefer DM, Kobusingye H, Abebe KZ, Drexler R, Besser RM, Confer DL, Horowitz MM, King RJ, Shaw BE, Riches M, Hayes-Lattin B, Linenberger M, Bolwell B, Rowley SD, Litzow MR, Pulsipher MA.
+Health-related quality-of-life comparison of adult related and unrelated HSC donors: An RDSafe study.
+Biol Blood Marrow Transplant.
+2020 Dec;26(12):2365-2371.

 - Health-related quality of life